theerawatramchuen/classif_timm/README.md

 5. Define pretrained weight model in the 9th cell <br>

 #### Running demo API mode:
+Make sure flask and opencv-python packages are installed in the python environment.
 1. Open new terminal and Run "python classif_api.py" <br/>
 2. Open new terminal and Run "python test_classif_api.py" <br/>
 #### Reference: